 Moderators/Link Tutors are instrumental in disseminating the approved changes to collaborating institutions and should report modifications to the School Minor Modifications Committee.
-They should also liaise with QED, the Partership Office, and Academic Registry for support.
-Moderators/Link Tutors should help partner institutions by establishing goals and deadlines for implementing changes.
+They should also liaise with QED, the Partnership Office, and Academic Registry for support.
+Moderators/Link Tutors should help Collaborative Partners by establishing goals and deadlines for implementing changes.